Sabir-Ali-Mondal/SAM-ScreenParser/README.md

 SAM intentionally refuses to guess.

 If an element cannot be identified with sufficient confidence, it is better to decline the action than click the wrong control.
+For example, a line number in a code editor that visually resembles an input field will be classified as `code_content` with low confidence and excluded from actionable output, rather than mislabeled as an editable input.

 This is a deliberate safety feature rather than a limitation.

+## Current Cons of SAM ScreenParser

+* Slow processing (45–90 seconds on CPU)
+* Small icons are often missed
+* Some UI elements are not detected
+* Nested elements may be missed
+* Weak semantic classification for some controls
+* No parent–child UI hierarchy
+* No Z-order (which window is on top)
+* Duplicate text/detections can occur
+* OCR errors on small or blurry text
+* Dense UI regions (toolbars, terminals) are difficult
+* Icon-only controls are hard to recognize
+* No visual relationship information (above, below, inside)
+* No scroll state or hidden element detection
+* No animation/loading state understanding
+* Limited understanding of images, charts, videos, or graphics (requires vision model)
+* Detection accuracy depends on screen resolution and UI scaling
+* Higher CPU usage during parsing
+* Not real-time on low-end hardware
+* Needs a vision model fallback for purely visual tasks

+**Overall:** Despite these limitations, it provides **far more reliable coordinates and structured UI information than using screenshots alone**, making it well-suited as the primary perception layer for desktop automation agents.

 > **Controller Contract**
 >
 > Any automation agent consuming this output **must** enforce the controller contract defined in `technical_documentation.md`.
-Controllers should only execute actions on elements that satisfy the configured confidence threshold and validation rules.
+Controllers should only execute actions on elements that satisfy the configured confidence threshold (default `0.6`) and validation rules.

 ---